Wesley1808/ServerCore/docs/config/DEFAULT.md

 # Most miscellaneous feature toggles.
 features:
-  # Stops the server from loading spawn chunks.
-  disable-spawn-chunks: false
   # Prevents lagspikes caused by players moving into unloaded chunks.
   prevent-moving-into-unloaded-chunks: false
   # The amount of seconds between auto-saves when /save-on is active.